Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 ### Generating Synthetic Data

-1. Open the *synthetic-data.ipynb* Notebook.
+1. Open the Notebook *synthetic-data.ipynb*.
-This Notebook generates random **synthetic data** to supplement the model training dataset.
+This Notebook generates **synthetic data**, i.e. artificial data used to enrich the model's training dataset.
+To do this, we take photos of the tracks from the train's point of view and randomly overlay cut-out traffic signs, simulating the various real-world conditions the train might encounter.

 2. Run the entire Notebook as explained previously.
 Take time to review the code and observe the visualization examples.